tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ## L01: Wed 6/4/2025
 Today we review the syllabus and discuss the learning objectives for the course.
-We spend most of the lesson learning how to write straight-line programs
+We spend most of the lesson learning how to write straight-line programs from Chapter 1: Statements of the OpenStax text.
+### Additional notes
 * [python environments](../notes/python_environments.md)
 * [printing strings](../notes/printing_strings.md)
 * [variable-naming](../notes/variable_naming.md)